State Budget: What’s coming for Greater Dandenong

 As part of the 2023-24 Budget, the upgrades are estimated to be completed by 2025-26.

-Hallam Secondary College, Cranbourne East Secondary College and Cranbourne Park Primary School are also on the list from the neighbouring municipality.
+Hallam Secondary College, Lyndhurst Secondary College and James Cook Primary School are also funded for modernisation works.

+Six new tech schools, which first appeared in last year’s budget, are still set to go ahead.

+The 2024-25 budget saw $116 million for six new Tech Schools including one in Dandenong and Frankston.

 Freebies